Filter by Category

 Teaching Assistant: India Patel BB '24

-This two-day workshop is a comprehensive introduction to design, carving, and printing with linoleum blocks and methods for printing on both paper and textiles.
-Students will learn to transfer designs and carve linoleum surfaces and will explore a variety of methods to produce their prints, including the use of a traditional platen press and several set-ups and methods to print without a press.
+This two-day workshop is a comprehensive introduction to designing, carving, and printing with linoleum blocks, and methods for printing on paper.
+Students will learn to transfer their designs and carve linoleum surfaces, and will learn methods of registration for printing multiple blocks and colors.
+Students will use a traditional platen press, as well as learn methods for printing without a press at all.

 Tools & Supplies: All tools and supplies are provided for this class.